within 10 miles

 Walpole Old Chapel (Historic Chapels Trust)

 The privately owned fine 18th century Heveningham Hall is not open to the public (except the lovely restored grounds on limited occasions) but it is interesting to drive by and see the extent of the work that has recently gone into re-creating the Capability Brown-designed landscape.
+The grounds are thrown open for the annual Country Fair and November Fireworks.

 Fascinating time-forgotten corner of Suffolk where its famously easy to get lost in the car !
 Stunning St Peters Hall as well as Batemans Barn and the mysterious ruins of the Minster.

 Halesworth serves several outlying villages which have excellent public houses and food.
 Many of these have Garden Open Days in the summer.
+And for those interested in medieval churches, there is a plethora in these parts.

 within 15 miles